tonikelope/coronapoker/README.md

 ### 📜 Robert's Rules of Poker compliance

-CoronaPoker deliberately follows **Robert's Rules of Poker**, the de-facto standard cardroom rulebook, for every rule a digital game can meaningfully enforce.
-And it's not just talk: the betting engine cites the specific rules right in its source (`BetRules.java`).
+CoronaPoker follows **Robert's Rules of Poker**, the de-facto standard cardroom rulebook, for every rule a digital game can meaningfully enforce.
+The betting engine cites the specific rules right in its source (`BetRules.java`).
 The table below maps the implementation to the rulebook's *play* rules.
 (A lot of the casino-floor rules only make sense in a brick-and-mortar room and simply don't apply to a peer-to-peer digital table: rake and collection, cash on the table, physically protecting your hand, verbal-in-turn etiquette, foreign-language and waiting-list policy.
 On top of that, the verifiable-deck protocol already makes most of the frauds they exist to prevent impossible by construction.)

 | Rule | Robert's Rules | CoronaPoker |
 |---|---|---|